Remote development over SSH

 You'll have noticed an indicator on the bottom-left corner of the Status bar.
 This indicator tells you in which context VS Code is running (local or remote).
 Click on the indicator to bring up a list of Remote extension commands.

-Choose the Remote-SSH: Connect to Host command and connect to the host by entering connection information for your VM in the following format:
+Choose the Connect to Host... command in the Remote-SSH section and connect to the host by entering connection information for your VM in the following format:

 user is the username you set when adding the SSH public key to your VM.
 For the